GUNJAPRASAD/FNPs-Excel-Project/README.md

 - Introduce product bundling strategies for frequently ordered items
 - Launch targeted promotions during peak sales hours and festive periods

-Download the Excel file, apply filters, and interact with the dashboard to explore insights.